 “words are a pretext.
 It is the inner bond that draws one person to another, not words.”

 Some people have limited vocabulary or experience vocal and/or speech impairment.
 Some people find it too painful or challenging to give literal descriptions of distressing events or circumstances in their lives.
 There is healing in ways beyond words, in touch, sound, movement, ceremony, and song.
+Particularly in the field of trauma, both current research and many cultural traditions around the world use movement and body-based methods for healing and recovery.
 Using methods beyond talk therapy is also part of my commitment to inclusive and polycultural practice.

 Evidence shows that the therapeutic method itself has far less impact on whether people achieve their therapeutic goals than the strength of the professional relationship they have with their therapist.
-Whichever methods we use in our work together, I will be a professional ally and advocate in our therapeutic relationship.
+Whichever methods we use in our work together, I will be a supportive professional advocate in our therapeutic relationship.

 Q: How do you select the right methods for each person?